 - "The Red And The Black" by Iron Maiden uses plenty of these motifs, with some lines implying the narrator may be The Gambling Addict.

 - Shape of My Heart by Sting, quoted above, is composed of this trope, including this Double Entendre:

 He may play the jack of diamondsHe may lay the queen of spades

 - Hucksters in Deadlands are mages who cast spells by playing poker with demons, and most of their spells are card-themed.

 - Card Shark from Dark Champions

-- Supplement C.L.O.W.N.
+- Supplement "C.L.O.W.N."
 (Criminal Legion of Wacky Non-conformists).
-One of the "villains" of C.L.O.W.N. was the Trump Knight.
-He had a sceptre that could change to Club, Diamond, Heart or Spade form, with each form having two powers usable in combat.
+One of the "villains" of C.L.O.W.N. is the Trump Knight.
+He has a sceptre that can change to Club, Diamond, Heart or Spade form, with each form having two powers usable in combat.